 “Sustainable Jungle” highlights and summarizes some of the key benefits of compositing, including reducing waste ending up in overfilling landfills, enhancing the soil’s quality for their plants as the nutrients include natural pesticides acting as fertilizer, and the reduction of greenhouse gasses.
 It sounds like a win to me!

 This article also includes some of the best practices and tips on composting in everyday people’s homes.
 When I first heard of this concept, I thought I would never be able to do it but realized it did not require that much training or skill.
-Feel free to check out the different types of composters and make room for it in your sustainable kitchen design.
+Feel free to check out the different types of composters and make room for them in your sustainable kitchen design.